openhab/openhab1-addons/bundles/io/org.openhab.io.dropbox/README.md

 >[WARN ] [d.internal.DropboxSynchronizer] - Synchronizing data with Dropbox throws an exception: {"error": "Invalid \"cursor\" parameter: this cursor is for a different app."}

 To eliminate this error, delete the `deltacursor.dbx` file.
+It should be in the same folder as the openHAB startup scripts.